PurpleKingdomGames/indigo/indigo/docs/shaders/constants.md

----
-id: constants
-title: Shader Constants, Variables, and Outputs
+# Shader Constants, Variables, and Outputs
----

 Below are tables of shader constants and variables that are available to you, provided by Indigo, when writing shaders for the WebGL 2.0 renderer.